Jiang-Gianni/gosqlx/README.md

 ## Contribute

-GoSQLXperience is an open-source project, and we welcome contributions.
+GoSQLX is an open-source project, and we welcome contributions.
 Whether you're a Golang enthusiast, an HTMX aficionado, or simply eager to improve the SQL client experience, your contributions are valuable.

 Experience SQL interaction in a new light—lightweight, fast, and efficient.
-Upgrade to GoSQLXperience today!
+Upgrade to GoSQLX today!